jamesahuynh/SOAR-EDR-Lab/README.md

 ## Tools Used
 - Tines as the Security Orchestration, Automation, and Response (SOAR) platform
 - LimaCharlie as the Endpoint Detection and Response (EDR) solution
-- Windows virtual machine with internet connectivity
+- Windows Server 2022 virtual machine with internet connectivity

 ## Steps
 ### 1. Creating a Playbook Workflow